pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_storage-and-playback.md

 #### Fetch messages with metadata and actions response

-Return information on message actions using the actions object (data is deprecated).
+Return information on message actions using actions (data is deprecated).

 ```
 1// Example of status